Fitosm/lab_scripts/README.md

   - `rename_channels.example.tsv`: two-column channel rename template
   - `est13yo.edf`: curated demo EDF (keep tracked only if size policy allows)
 - `requirements.txt` — minimal dependencies (mne, numpy, pandas)
-- `RESTRUCTURE_INSTRUCTIONS.md` — checklist for performing the actual folder move when tooling is available
+- `RESTRUCTURE_INSTRUCTIONS.md` — checklist used to organize the repo into this layout

-> If the folders above are not yet created (e.g., before the manual reorganization is applied), the files will still be in the repository root with the same names.

 ## Quick start: run the EEG → FIF/FAA pipeline
 1. Copy `edf_to_fif_and_faa.py`, your EDF file(s), and a channel-rename TSV (use `rename_channels.example.tsv` as a template) into the same working folder.